-Dr. Goldenziel is also regularly quoted and cited in publications such as the International Business Times, The Atlantic, and The Boston Globe, and The New Yorker.com.
+Dr. Goldenziel is also regularly quoted and cited in publications such as The Washington Post, the International Business Times, The Atlantic, The Boston Globe, and The New Yorker.com.
 She has published pieces in The Washington Post, the L.A.
 Times, The Huffington Post, and The National Interest, and she has been a commentator on NPR, Public Radio International, and in other media.
 She is a popular speaker and consultant on international law, international security, foreign policy, refugees, migration, and Middle East politics.

 Since 2016, Dr. Goldenziel has participated in High-Level Meetings related to the UN Global Compact for Migration and its implementation, including speaking alongside world leaders before 164 UN Member-States at the Intergovernmental Conference to adopt the Global Compact in Marrakech, speaking at the 2018 Inter-Parliamentary Union/UN Annual Inter-Parliamentary Hearings, and submitting draft language for the New York Declaration for Refugees and Migrants and the Global Compact for Migration.